 California Lawyers Assisting Tractor-Trailer Crash Victims

 Numerous injuries and deaths are caused by truck accidents each year.
 There are many reasons for these accidents, but an overweight or overloaded truck increases the probability that a crash will result in devastating injuries to one or more victims.
 Overloaded and overweight trucks present a huge risk to everyone who shares the road with them.
-At Travis G. Black & Associates, California trucking accident attorney Travis G. Black formerly worked in the insurance industry and understands how adjustors think.
+At Travis G. Black, Inc., California trucking accident attorney Travis G. Black formerly worked in the insurance industry and understands how adjustors think.
 Even when a truck accident is catastrophic, adjustors may look for ways to limit a victim’s compensation.

 Pursuing Compensation for Crashes Caused by Overweight or Overloaded Trucks

 Why would an overweight truck increase the likelihood of an accident?
 Trucking companies and drivers are supposed to abide by certain regulations related to weight and loaded cargo partly because these vehicles’ size and weight makes them difficult to operate.
 The load needs to be appropriately distributed, and the cargo must be secured so that there is no falling debris while the truck is in motion.
 Overloading or improper loading increases the risk that the truck will roll over, jackknife, or suffer tire failure, or that the driver will lose control of the truck when performing routine tasks like changing lanes.